hucker/hexout/readme.md

 ## Basic Usage

-`Hexout` can easily generate hex dumps of binary data.
+`Hexout` generates hex dumps of binary data.
 Viewing data in hex is useful any time processing binary data is in play.

 The main data types that are expected are byte strings, strings, lists/tuples of integers in the range